 John Michael Exquisite Weddings and Catering is committed to developing a stronger community and inciting social change.
 Many organizations are those that John Michael has proudly given back to over the past twenty years.
 We believe in giving back to the community that has helped us prosper, and, in doing so, have been named Orlando’s 36th most philanthropic company by the Orlando Business Journal.

-Benjamin Urrutia is a real estate professional in the residential sector in metropolitan Orlando and Central Florida.
+Benjamin Urrutia is a real estate professional serving both the residential and commercial sectors, in metropolitan Orlando and Central Florida, currently with Charles Rutenberg Realty of Orlando.
 Benjamin has lived in Central Florida for years and understands the need to reach a vast and diverse audience as he is bilingual, speaking both English and Spanish fluently.
-An advocate for community involvement, he is President of the Maitland Rotary Club for the 2019-2020 Rotary Year.
+Benjamin served as Director of Finance for many years in Corn Products International – Colombia, before accepting a position in the Chicago headquarters.
+An advocate for community involvement, he was President of the Maitland Rotary Club for the 2019-2020 Rotary Year, a member of the Maitland Chamber of Commerce and president of the Winter Park Toastmasters Club in 2006.

 Benjamin holds a Bachelor of Science in Civil Engineering – University of Illinois, MBA in Finance – Loyola University of Chicago, and a marketing degree from ICESI University in Cali, Colombia.